turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 ### Learning Goals

 * Understand how to tell your professional story through your resume
-* Build a working draft of your resume with these componenets:
+* Build a working draft of your resume with these components:
-   * Complete contact details, title and optional healine
+   * Complete contact details, title, and optional headline
    * Optional Resume summary to connect the dots as a career changer
-   * Skills and Keywords that are industry specific
+   * Skills and Keywords that are industry-specific
-   * Technical Projects that have consistent formats and show accompishments
+   * Technical Projects that have consistent formats and show accomplishments
-   * Education section that includes Turings Certificate of Completion
+   * Education section that includes Turing's Certificate of Completion

 After you complete this lesson, you'll synthesize your learning in this [Exit Ticket](https://forms.gle/rSWwn2QFQL3ZsDhr7).